Ford’s Stakeholders, Sustainability, ESG & CSR Strategy

 • Ford Driving Skills for Life program

-Ford Motor Company continues to innovate its products for quality, fuel economy, environment-friendliness, and safety to maximize satisfaction among customers as stakeholders.
+Ford continues to innovate its products for quality, fuel economy, environment-friendliness, and safety to maximize satisfaction among customers as stakeholders.
 Majority of the company’s vehicles have five-star ratings from the United States New Car Assessment Program (NCAP).
 Also, the Ford Smart Mobility program aims to increase mobility and provide autonomous/driverless vehicles.
 In addition, the Ford Driving Skills for Life free driver education program helps novice drivers develop skills for safe and efficient driving.
 Thus, the company’s corporate social responsibility programs extend beyond offering vehicles and improve the driving skills of customers as the top stakeholders.
 These corporate citizenship efforts that benefit customers are designed to satisfy Ford’s corporate mission and corporate vision, which focus on the transportation and mobility needs of customers.

 Employees.
 Ford considers its employees as second-level priority stakeholders.
 This stakeholder group is interested in career development, high wages, and equal treatment and opportunities.
 Employees are significant stakeholders because they influence the production and service capacity of the business.
 For instance, even a small decline in this stakeholder group leads to a proportionate decline in the company’s productivity and performance.
 To address the interests of employees as stakeholders, Ford has the following corporate social responsibility initiatives: